zhora-707/Survival-analyses-on-telco-data/README.md

 1. Ensure you have the necessary libraries installed (`pandas`, `lifelines`, `matplotlib`).
 2. Load the dataset 'telco.csv'.
-3. Run the provided Python notebook `marketing_analytics.ipynb` to perform the analysis.
+3. Run the provided Python notebook `MA_Homework3_Zhora_Stepanyan.ipynb` to perform the analysis.

 ## Results and Findings